AbuTalha3/Odin---recipies/README.md

 # Odin Recipes App
 A task from **The Odin Project**.
-The recipes project is made with the help of `Hyper Text Markup Language` and `CSS`.
+The recipes project is made with the help of `Hyper Text Markup Language` and `Cascading Styles Sheet`.
 The **Odin Recipes App** is a web application designed to manage and display recipes.
 Users can create, edit, and delete recipes, as well as view existing recipes.
 This app provides a simple and intuitive interface for organizing cooking instructions, ingredients, and other details for various dishes.

 ## Basic Features